 - Umbrian altar clothes with Dr Tina Anderlini

-Video Link A - More than just stripes – medieval tablecloths in focus with Maria Neijman and Amica Sundström
+Video Link - More than just stripes – medieval tablecloths in focus with Maria Neijman and Amica Sundström

-Video Link B - “With all other naprye” table linens and their use in England from 1000 to 1600 with Pat Poppy
+Video Link - “With all other naprye” table linens and their use in England from 1000 to 1600 with Pat Poppy

-Video Link B - “A verie good way to take out spottes”: modern experimentation with sixteenth-century textile stain cleaning recipes with Cassandra Chambers
+Video Link - “A verie good way to take out spottes”: modern experimentation with sixteenth-century textile stain cleaning recipes with Cassandra Chambers

-Video Link A
+Video Link

 Learning with my needle with Dr Jessica Grimm